tbates/tbates.github.io/_posts/1980-06-10-twin-umxACE.markdown

 By default the report table is written to the console in markdown-format.
 By setting report = "html", the user can request a rendered html be opened in the default browser.
 Whether the parameter table is standardized or not is set using the `showStd = TRUE` parameter (the default).
 The user can request the genetic correlations with `showRg = TRUE` (the default is FALSE).
 If Confidence intervals have been computed, these can be displayed with `CIs = TRUE`.

 The user can control the precision of output with the digits = parameter.
-The umxSummary function can also call the plot in line (`dotFilename = "name"`).
+The umxSummary function can also call the plot in line (`file = "name"`).
 More advanced features include that the function can also return the standardized model (`returnStd = TRUE`).
 A model fit comparison can also be requested by offering up the comparison model in comparison = model.

 The help (`?umxACE`) for umxACE gives extensive examples, including binary, ordinal, and joint data setup and analysis.